thoughtworksarts/EmoPy/README.md

 This model uses a technique known as [Transfer Learning](https://www.analyticsvidhya.com/blog/2017/06/transfer-learning-the-art-of-fine-tuning-a-pre-trained-model/), where pre-trained deep neural net models are used as starting points.
 The pre-trained models it uses are trained on images to classify objects.
 The model then retrains the pre-trained models using facial expression images with emotion classifications rather than object classifications.
 It adds a couple top layers to the original model to match the number of target emotions we want to classify and reruns the training algorithm with a set of facial expression images.
 It only uses still images, no temporal context.

+#### ConvolutionalNNDropout

+This model is the most recent addition to EmoPy.
+It is a 2D Convolutional Neural Network that implements dropout, batch normalization, and L2 regularization.
+It is currently performing with a training accuracy of 0.7045 and a validation accuracy of 0.6536 when classifying 7 emotions.
+Further training will be done to determine how it performs on smaller subsets of emotions.

 ## Performance

-Currently the ConvolutionalLstmNN model is performing best when classifying 7 emotions with a validation accuracy of 47.5%.
+Before implementing the ConvolutionalNNDropout model, the ConvolutionalLstmNN model was performing best when classifying 7 emotions with a validation accuracy of 47.5%.
 The table below shows accuracy values of this model and the TransferLearningNN model when trained on all seven standard emotions and on a subset of three emotions (fear, happiness, neutral).
 They were trained on 5,000 images from the [FER+](https://github.com/Microsoft/FERPlus) dataset.

 | Neural Net Model    | 7 emotions        |                     | 3 emotions        |                     |
 |---------------------|-------------------|---------------------|-------------------|---------------------|